 Design for Mobile First

-Over 60% of video views now happen on mobile devices.
+Analytics from multiple platforms indicate that over 60% of video views now happen on mobile devices.
 Interactive elements must be large enough to tap easily.
 Text overlays need readable font sizes.
 Any horizontal or landscape content should function adequately in portrait mode.
 Test your interactive video on actual phones, not just desktop browsers.

 Use Consistent Visual Language